 Defense from Our DUI Attorney Serving Broward County

-When it comes to stopping, questioning, and arresting motorists suspected of driving under the influence (DUI), law enforcement has the obligation to ensure they are doing so with justification.
-In order to establish this, they collect evidence that can be used against a driver to convict them in court, such as evidence of their driving behavior (swerving), statements made when being questioned, breathalyzer results, and physical signs of impairment.
 Although police can infer impairment by looking at a driver and paying attention to how they speak, they may also use field sobriety tests (FSTs) to collect additional evidence that can be used to support an arrest or conviction.

-Standardized Field Sobriety Tests
+Types of Field Sobriety Tests

 While some law enforcement agencies may administer different tests to drivers, most use a group of three primary roadside tests known as Standardized Field Sobriety Tests.
 These tests are admissible evidence in most states, and they include the following:

-- Walk and turn test – The walk-and-turn test involves walking in a straight line for a number of steps specified by the law enforcement officer.
+The walk-and-turn test involves walking in a straight line for a number of steps specified by the law enforcement officer.
 After taking the steps, suspects will be required to turn on one foot and walk in a straight line back to where they started.
 This test allows police to monitor suspects for signs of impairment, particularly those that relate to balance.

 Although these tests are standardized evaluations used by law enforcement throughout Florida and the country, they are not definitive measurements of a person’s impairment.
 For example, physical disabilities or injuries can compromise a person’s ability to successfully perform these tests.
 Roadway and environmental conditions can also impact a suspect’s ability to successfully perform the walk and turn test or the one leg stand test.

 Discuss Your Defense During a FREE Consultation